What You Need to Know: Spirits Marketing Trends in 2022

 Though the hospitality industry has been slow to embrace digital transformation, since the pandemic began they’ve adopted a multitude of new digital platforms.
 Apps now enable easy ordering and payment through a range of methods, and bars are being demystified through better online menus.

 Integrating drink personalization to the digital menu provides a customized experience that stands out against what was traditionally a sterile and impersonal menu flow.
+Given the rise of digital platforms, effective alcohol ads need to be visually appealing and socially engaging to capture the attention of modern consumers.

 In this example, created by Guinness during an extended period of travel bans in Korea, Guinness Korea launched a campaign called “travel the world with Guinness”.
 Consumers could scan a QR code to open a web app, upload their selfie, and choose a desired travel destination as a fun background.
 These personalized photo frames were printed on the foam atop their pints, and in most cases, also shared on social media.